-There are many options for an outdoor fire pit, from tabletop designs to fire bowls.
-You can build your own fire pit with concrete blocks and a fire pit bowl, or you can explore premade versions.
+There are many options for an outdoor fire pit design, from tabletop to fire bowls.
+You can aslo build your own fire pit with concrete blocks and a fire pit bowl, or you can explore pre-made versions.
 Sizes range anywhere from 25 to 45 inches.

-There are two types to choose from: gas or wood-burning.
-Each one has its benefits.
-Refer to the chart to determine the type that will work best in your space.
+You can choose bewteen gas or wood as fuel for your firepit, and each one has its benefits.
+Refer to the chart to determine the type that will work best for you.

 An outdoor fireplace can combine the potential for higher heat output of a fire pit with the tidiness and safety of a chiminea.
 Because the outdoor fireplace is a self-contained unit, it's safer for families with children than an open fire pit.